Low-Sugar S'mores Iced Latte

 This liquid creamer mixes well with coffee, and contains nothing but coconut cream, almonds and a few natural additives.
 Checking the numbers, they’re exactly the same as those for Califia Farms creamers: 10 calories, no carbs, one gram of fat.
 Cinnamon swirl and toasted marshmallow are among the interesting NutPods flavor choices.

 You’re right, “Coffee-Mate” isn’t the first name that would come to mind when shopping for keto-friendly coffee creamers.
 But that’s exactly the point.
-When you’re shopping for a keto creamer you may be at your local grocery store, where you may not be able to find SuperCreamer, Califia Farms or NutPods products.
+When you’re shopping for a keto creamer, you could be at a local grocery store where you may not be able to find SuperCreamer, Califia Farms or NutPods products.